SalomePlatform/yacs/doc/calcium.rst

 ==========================================================

-This manual is not intended to replace the CALCIUM manual and therefore only contains a brief explanation of the use of primitives, please refer to notes HI-26/03/007/A and HI-76/96/009/B for further information on this subject.
+This manual is not intended to replace the CALCIUM manual and therefore only contains a brief explanation of the use of primitives, please refer to [Calcium1]_ and [Calcium2]_ for further information on this subject.